Statistical Machine Learning

 Logistic Regression

-Estimating Coefficients
+Estimating Coefficients via MLE

 Naive Bayes

-• Another approach to estimate \(P(Y=c|\mathbf{x}=\dot{\mathbf{x}})\) uses Bayes’ Theorem directly.
+• Another approach to estimate \(P(Y=c|\mathbf{x}=\dot{\mathbf{x}})\) uses Bayes’ Theorem directly (Generative approach):

-• We need to estimate:
+• To calculate this, we need to estimate:

-• Marginal probabilities \(P(Y=s)\)
+• Marginal class probabilities (priors) \(P(Y=c)\):

-• Conditional densities \(f(\dot{\mathbf{x}}|Y=s)\)
+• Class-conditional densities \(p(\dot{\mathbf{x}}|Y=c)\):

 The “Naive” Assumption

-• The Naive Bayes method assumes conditional independence of features given the class: \[ f(\dot{\mathbf{x}}|Y=s) = f((x_1, \dots, x_p)|Y=s) = \prod_{j=1}^p f(x_j|Y=s) \]
+• The Naive Bayes classifier simplifies this by making the “naive” assumption that features are conditionally pairwise independent given the class: \[ p(\dot{\mathbf{x}}|Y=c) = p((\dot{x}_1, \dots, \dot{x}_p)|Y=c) = \prod_{j=1}^p p_j(\dot{x}_j|Y=c) \]

-• Now, we only need to estimate univariate densities \(f(x_j|Y=s)\).
+• Under this assumption, we only need to estimate \(p\) univariate densities \(p_j(\dot{x}_j|Y=c)\) for each class.

 Naive Bayes